 Challenge: When the Wall Protecting Your Data Vanishes

-The Next Frontier: The Evolution of Zero Trust
+The Evolution of Zero Trust

 Making Identity the Foundation for Zero Trust

-Stage 0: Fragmented Identity
+Stage 0: Fragmented identity

-Many organizations begin their Zero Trust journeys with a variety of on-premises and cloud applications that are not integrated together or with on-premises directories such as Active Directory.
+Many organizations begin their zero trust journeys with a variety of on-premises and cloud applications that are not integrated together or with on-premises directories such as Active Directory.
 As a result, IT is forced to manage disparate identities across a number of systems as well as the many applications and services used without IT awareness.
-For the user, this also means numerous (and, most likely, insecure) passwords.
+For the user, this also means numerous (and most likely insecure) passwords.
 Without visibility and ownership over these fragmented identities, IT and security teams are left with potentially large windows for attackers to exploit access into individual systems.

-Stage 1: Unified Identity and Access Management (IAM)
+Stage 1: Unified identity and access management (IAM)

-The first step to resolving the security gaps left open by many fragmented identities is consolidating under one IAM system, across on-premises and cloud.
-This Stage 1 consolidation, via single sign-on (SSO), is critical to managing access and shouldn’t be limited to solely customers but instead any user that needs access to a service, including the full extended enterprise of employees, contractors and partners.
+The first step to resolving the security gaps left open by these many fragmented identities is consolidating under one IAM system.
+This Stage 1 consolidation, via Universal Directory, SSO, and, for many businesses, the Okta Access Gateway (extending SSO to on-prem apps), is critical to managing access and shouldn’t be limited to solely customers but instead any user that needs access to a service, including the full extended enterprise of employees, contractors and partners.

-Stage 2: Contextual Access
+Stage 2: Contextual access

-Furthermore, if a user leaves or changes roles within an organization, automated provisioning ensures the user has access only to the tools s/he needs to do their work (or, in the case of a departure, automatically revokes all access, mitigating the risk of orphaned accounts or latent access after a departure).
+Furthermore, if a user leaves or changes roles within an organization, automated provisioning and deprovisioning ensures the user has access only to the tools needed to complete work (or, in the case of a departure, automatically revokes all access, mitigating the risk of orphaned accounts or latent access after a departure).
 Finally, these rich access controls should be extended to all technologies used by the workforce, including secure access to APIs that are the building blocks of modern applications but can expose sensitive data to the web.